Playgol: learning programs through play: Problem setting

 \subsection{Problem definition}

 Given a set of tasks and BK, our problem is to induce a set of programs to solve each task.
 We formalise the problem in an ILP learning from entailment setting \cite{luc:book}.
-We assume a language of examples $\mathcal{E}$, formed of function-free ground atoms, and languages of background knowledge $\mathcal{B}$ and hypotheses $\mathcal{H}$, both formed of function-free logic programs.
 We define the input to the problem: